 One of the staircases brings us to the mystical Gyoja cave, and its tiny shrine nestled in the rocks.

 No buses run between these different touristic spots.
 Thus you have two options.

-First you could rent a car in or around Oita airport, then do the 20 minutes-drive to Tashibunoshou.
+First, you could rent a car in or around Oita airport, then do the 20 minutes-drive to Tashibunoshou.
 Alternatively, you could ride a taxi from Usa station or Showa no Machi station.
-Usually taxi drivers can also act as a guide, provided you are able to communicate in Japanese.
-My trip with my taxi driver costed me 17, 000 yen (149 US dollars).
-It is also possible to negotiate a set price in advance, depending on the time, season and number of spots you would like to visit.
+Usually, taxi drivers can also act as a guide, provided you are able to communicate in Japanese.
+My trip with my taxi driver cost me 17, 000 yen (149 US dollars).
+It is also possible to negotiate a set price in advance, depending on the time, season, and the number of spots you would like to visit.